 - whole-wheat bread (1 slice), 0.5 mg.

-While double-blind studies using larger populations need to be done to confirm iron’s effect on ADHD symptoms, encouraging your child to eat more iron-rich foods, in the meantime, can only benefit his mental and physical health.
+While double-blind studies using larger populations need to be done to confirm iron’s effect on ADHD symptoms, in the meantime, eating more iron-rich foods can only benefit your or your child's mental and physical health.

 To read this issue of ADDitude in full, SUBSCRIBE NOW!